 We were fishing over in the irrigation canal and we caught this bream, it had big white eyes.
 My uncle said “that’s a Macquarie perch”.
 We caught one another day in the Murrumbidgee itself.
 My uncle said they were plentiful in the river in the early days, I haven’t seen one since, that was in the ’40s when we got them.

 Stocking the Barren Jack Dams

-This letter to the editor appeared in the Sydney Morning Hearld, 10 March 1915
+Letter to the Editor, Sydney Morning Herald, 10 March 1915

 They are precisely of the same species as will be obtained from the stretches of the same river lower down.
-The young fish are in the waters above the dames will be sure to make for the deeper waters: it is their natural habitat – the larger and deeper waterholes in river the large its fish inhabitants. – Comma Fishermen.
+The young fish that are in the waters above the dams will be sure to make for the deeper waters: it is their natural habitat – the larger and deeper the waterholes in rivers the larger its fish inhabitants.”

 Learn more about the history of the Murrumbidgee River with the beautiful PDF booklet filled with stories, maps and fabulous old photos.
 You can get a copy the full booklet here for a donation of $5.